ender74/ender74.github.io/_posts/2016-08-09-Master-Slave-Jenkins-With-Docker-Part1.md

 ### Installing docker-swarm in the cluster

 Right now we have three distinct machines with a docker host running.
 We could connect to each machine to run docker commands.
-But to make our life easier, we can connect the three hosts to one swarm.
+But to make our life easier, we can connect the three hosts to build one virtual docker host - a docker swarm.
 The advantage of using [docker-swarm](https://docs.docker.com/swarm/) is, that we can use this swarm like we would use a single host, e.g. with the same tools.
+If you run a container, docker-swarm selects one host from the swarm with enough free resources and runs it there.
+The next container you start might happen to run on a other host of your swarm transparently.

 To do so, we need to make some changes to the configuration.
 So open the file Vagrantfile.
 The first sections takes care of loading the config files.
-The configuration itself starts with the Vagrant.configure call in line 48.
-The set number of instances is configurated for-each loop starting in line 78.
+The configuration itself starts with the Vagrant.configure call at line 48.
+The set number of instances is configured in the loop starting at line 78.

 We need to expose port 3375 on the first machine (our docker-swarm manager).
 To do so, add the following lines just before the end of the loop (line 145):